storm-software/storm-stack/README.md

 - `$storm.config.<parameter>` object is used to apply static configuration parameter values at build time with automatic type generation for improved type safety.
 - Logic to determine all used configuration parameters so that they can be validated and documented later.
 - Best practice recommendations for organizing and managing configuration.
-- The `storm:config` builtin runtime module, which contains the `StormConfig` type definition and related utilities for working with configuration.
+- The `storm:config` builtin runtime module, which contains the `StormConfig` type definition and related utilities for working with configuration parameters at runtime.

 ### [@storm-stack/plugin-date](https://www.npmjs.com/package/@storm-stack/plugin-date)